OpenMA/openma/README.md

 ##Documentation##

 The user documentation is centralized and accessible over our website [openma.org](http://openma.org).
-The developer documentation is available on the Github [wiki].
+The developer documentation is available on the Github [wiki](https://github.com/OpenMA/openma/wiki).

 ##Programming languages##

 Most of the code is written in C++.
 If this language is mostly used in the industry, this is not the case in research laboratories.
 To tackle this problem, the C++ code was wrapped to different scientific programming languages.

  - Matlab toolbox composed of packages and classes
  - Python 2 & 3 packages composed of classes (coming soon)

 The API for binding languages is as close as possible to the C++ API.
 But when possible it uses native types (e.g. matrices, cells, etc.).

 ##Technologies##

 This project uses lots of features introduced in the **C++11 standard** (variadic template, smart pointer, unordered map, auto keyword, etc.).
 For this reason, a compiler supporting the C++11 standard must be used (e.g MSVC 2013, GCC 4.8, or clang 3.3).
 The application [CMake](http://www.cmake.org) used for the build system must be at least the release version 3.1.

-The numerical computation is realized internally using the [Eigen](http://eigen.tuxfamily.org) library that uses **template expression**.
+The numerical computation is realized internally by the [Eigen](http://eigen.tuxfamily.org) library that uses **template expression**.
 On top of Eigen, OpenMA propose the nested namespace `math`.
 Several types and operations are proposed to handle data occlusion automatically.
 Thus, the implementation of numerical analysis is simplified (e.g. no need of ```for``` loop to process each sample, or to know if the sample is occluded or not).

 The **opaque pointer** technique (also known as the pimpl idiom) is used in order to keep ABI compatibility between minor release of OpenMA.
 This point is important for third-party software (and plugins) which uses OpenMA as dynamic libraries.